what is cinnamon

 10. CINNAMON TABLETS

-We do not believe Cinnamon tablets or capsules are safe or even effective to take because of things like Silicon Dioxide which is used in the manufacture of these tablets.
-Click here to see our in depth look at the dangers of Cinnamon capsules.
+We do not believe cinnamon tablets or capsules are safe or effective to take, largely due to ingredients like silicon dioxide used in their manufacture.
+Click here to see our in-depth look at the dangers of cinnamon capsules.

 11. ANTIOBIOTIC CONFLICT

-Because Cinnamon in many ways can act like an antibiotic, albeit an all natural one. taking commercial antibiotics with cinnamon may create a conflict.
-It is like taking a double dose of antibiotics.
-It is best you stop taking Cinnamon when taking prescription antibiotics and consult your Doctor.
-The FDA says Cinnamon has no proven health properties.
-If that is the case why prevent it from being marketed as a drug right?
+Because cinnamon can act like a natural antibiotic in many ways, taking commercial antibiotics alongside cinnamon may create a conflict—similar to taking a double dose of antibiotics.
+It is best to stop taking cinnamon when you are on prescription antibiotics and to consult your doctor.
+The FDA states that cinnamon has no proven health benefits.
+If that is the case, why isn’t it allowed to be marketed as a drug?

 12. BODY HEAT

-Chinese medicine says to avoid anything that increases body heat when necessary.
-Cinnamon like alcohol, black pepper, cayenne pepper, cauliflower, lobster, coffee, garlic, ginger, glutinous rice, kimchi, onions, and pumpkin may increase body heat.
-As the body heat or inflammation increases from consuming too much Cinnamon the body will try to vent this excess heat.
-This usually takes the form of boils under the tongue, cracked lips, pimples or a thick crusty mucus that seeps from the eye.
-You may not feel this so much in winter, but during summer it will be felt much more if you take too much Cinnamon.
-If you are going through menopause for example, then avoid Cinnamon.
-If you have had a huge dose of lobster, then don't' eat cinnamon.
+Traditional Chinese medicine advises avoiding anything that increases body heat when necessary.
+Cinnamon, like alcohol, black pepper, cayenne pepper, cauliflower, lobster, coffee, garlic, ginger, glutinous rice, kimchi, onions, and pumpkin, may increase body heat.
+As body heat or inflammation rises from consuming too much cinnamon, the body attempts to release the excess heat.
+This usually manifests as boils under the tongue, cracked lips, pimples, or thick, crusty mucus seeping from the eyes.
+You may not notice this as much in winter, but during summer it can be more pronounced if you consume too much cinnamon.
+For example, if you are going through menopause, you should avoid cinnamon.
+Likewise, if you have recently eaten a large amount of lobster, it’s best not to eat cinnamon.

 US Department of Health - Cinnamon Side Effects (PDF)